saas

 Eliminating risks and streamlining technology.

-have a vulnerability.
+Applications that are old or not supported usually have a vulnerability.
 Rationalization helps organizations to spot these risks earlier so that they can retire old systems and standardize on safe technologies.

 Less effort in compliance and auditing.